🔍 공개 퀴즈 검색

 What is exigence in a rhetorical situation?

-1. The issue or problem that prompts communication ✓
+2. The issue or problem that prompts communication ✓

-3. The conclusion
+3. The conclusion of the speech or essay

-4. The audience
+4. The audience for the communication

 How should language adapt to a formal audience?

-1. Be very casual or informal
+1. Be very casual and use everyday language

-2. Avoid all evidence completely
+2. Avoid all evidence and documentation

 3. Use formal language, professional tone, documented evidence ✓

-4. Use slang or informal language
+4. Use slang and informal expressions

 How should language adapt to an informal audience?

-1. Use only technical terms
+1. Use only technical terminology

-4. Use conversational language, friendly tone, relatable examples ✓
+2. Use conversational language, friendly tone, relatable examples ✓

 What is ethical persuasion?

-1. Ignoring opposing views
+1. Ignoring opposing views entirely

-2. Using any means to win
+2. Using any means necessary to win

-3. Honest facts, fair representation, respecting audience autonomy ✓
+4. Honest facts, fair representation, respecting audience autonomy ✓

 What type of persuasive purpose changes what people believe?